whatyouhide/dotfiles/README.md

     curl -sL https://raw.github.com/whatyouhide/dotfiles/go/install | sh

-You will be prompted with the admin password in order to install Pygments and (maybe) oh-my-zsh.

 ## New machine setup

 Symlinks are stored inside `links.yml`.
 This file contains the files in this repo that will be linked to `~`.
-Have a look at it before proceeding.
+Have a look at it before proceeding, comments should explain how things work.

 Rake tasks are the main interface for setting up a new machine.
 List them with `rake -T` or just issue:

     rake new_machine

 Once this is done, go with (*in this order, cowboy*):

 ```
 $ brew bundle ./setup/Brewfile
 $ ./setup/osx
-$ ./setup/gems-and-npms
+$ ./setup/gem-npm-pip
 $ ./setup/keyremap4macbook-remap.sh
 ```

+This order ensures that `brew` installs all the fundamental stuff (tools and GUI apps which will be tweaked in `setup/osx`) as well as Python and NodeJS (which will be needed in order to install stuff in `setup/gem-npm-pip`).

+`setup/keyremap4macbook-remap.sh` sets the OSX keyboard in order to use `CAPSLOCK` as `Esc` if pressed with no other key, otherwise as `Ctrl`.